 Ask any fan and they'll tell you that injuries are an inevitable part of professional sports, but does that go for spectators as well as players?
 If you're hit by a foul ball at a baseball game, a wayward puck at a hockey rink, or even vehicle debris at a racetrack, can you file a personal injury claim against the facility and/or the team?
 Read on to learn more.

 To put it bluntly, "assumption of the risk" is the legal landscape where most spectator injury claims go to die.

-In order to avoid liability, tickets to sporting events often contain warnings advising spectators that the facility won't be responsible if a spectator is injured at the sporting event.
-In addition, warning signs are generally posted and the announcer usually reminds the fans to be aware of wayward balls.
+Owners and operators of sporting venues and events are well aware of the risk of injury to spectators.
+In order to avoid liability, teams make sure tickets to games contain "fine print" warnings advising spectators that the facility won't be responsible if a spectator is injured by an occurrence that is a normal part of the game.
+In addition, warning signs are typically posted and the announcer usually reminds fans to be on the lookout for objects entering the stands.

 Questions for Your Attorney